stgitorious/Trajectory-Visualization/README.md

 # Trajectory-Visualization
 Creation of trajectory geometries (polylines) from GPS points.
 Export in shapefile (.shp) or .html (with Folium)

 In track_test.csv some gps points are saved.
-Each point as a trip identifier (or trajectory identifier)
+Each point has a trip identifier (or trajectory identifier)

 The 2 python scripts take as input the input file, read the gps points and create trajectories that are saved either in shapefile or htlm file.